-When I was young I have fond memories of going to Margate, a walk along the beach, the arcades and the old Dreamland Pleasure Park.
+When I was young I have fond memories of going to Margate, a walk along the beach, the arcades and the old Dreamland Pleasure Park when it was Benbon Brothers and park of the Margate Pleasure Beach.
 Dreamland closed when I was a teenager I thought it would be just another part of my childhood that I wouldn’t get to experience again.

-But it was announced that Dreamland would be opening again and I was excited to visit this Easter holidays with the children to see if it was the Dreamland that I remembered so clearly from my childhood.
+But it was announced that Dreamland Margate Kent would be opening again and I was excited to visit the theme park this Easter holidays with the children to see if it was the Dreamland that I remembered so clearly from my childhood.

-Dreamland is right on the Margate seafront, the big wheel very much part of the Margate skyline.
-It’s easily accessible by train and also has a pay and display carpark right next door – although this wasn’t well sign posted as it’s accessed round the block from the seafront.
+Dreamland amusement park Margate is right on the Margate seafront, the big wheel very much part of the Margate skyline.
+It’s easily accessible by train and also has a pay and display car park right next door – although this wasn’t well sign posted as it’s accessed round the block from the seafront.
 The parking can be paid for with coins or using an app on your mobile phone.

 Inside the Dreamland Pleasure Park there are a lot of rides with their own queue barriers and really friendly staff operating them.
 Each ride has a sign that states what height the ride is for and whether children need to be accompanied by an adult.
 Even with this information it would have been nice to have a map of some sort to show what rides were available and which were suitable for our children at a glance.